deathsec/instagram-py/README.rst

 ::

+ $ # To Run Instagram-Py Script
  $ instagram-py -s [Script Location]
+ $      # OR
+ $ chmod +x attack_script.py
+ $ ./attack_script.py
+ $ # Please Make sure that attack_script.py has the shebang!
+ $ # Example: #!/usr/bin/instagram-py -s

 Instagram-Py now lets you run your custom scripts inside of it for maximum customization of your attacks.
 This Scripts are simple Python Scripts ( You Can just do anything that is possible with python )

+Refer the Wiki to get full information about Instagram-Py Scripting , https://github.com/deathsec/instagram-py/wiki Also look into the **examples** tree present in this repo , it contains simple example scripts.

 --------------------
  Reserved Variables